-(v) Promotion and sustainable development of tourism

-The envisaged measures are aimed at turning to good account those elements of the cultural heritage and natural resources that have a potential for tourism, and improving the quality of accommodation and leisure infrastructure in order to increase the attractiveness of the regions, to develop local economy (trade, construction, transport, catering, small industries and crafts) and to create new jobs.
-In this way the zones and localities acquire and reinforce their own identity and improve their competitive advantages in sectors that yield higher value added, quality and cognitive effects on both traditional and emerging markets.
-To a significant extent the newly created jobs offer better opportunities for the employment of women and persons belonging to underprivileged groups.

-- Restoration and promotion of cultural heritage and development or upgrading of related infrastructure; - Development and upgrading of tourism infrastructure in order to capitalize on natural resources and to improve the quality of travel services by opening access to natural sites that have a tourism potential (canyons, gorges, caves, glacial lakes, the Danube Delta and other wetlands, etc.), while constantly monitoring the pressures on the environment in compliance with the management plans for natural protected areas, including Natura 2000 sites; enhancing the commercial value of mountain tourism by improving access ways, camping sites and alpine shelters, signposting hiking paths, setting up mountain rescue posts (Salvamont); development of spa tourism; establishment, upgrading and expansion of accommodation and leisure facilities, as well as of the related utilities; - Promotion of tourist potential and development of the necessary infrastructure in order to increase Romania's attractiveness as a travel destination by projecting a positive image of Romania, shaping and promoting the national tourism brand, developing domestic tourism through a more diversified offer of services and specific marketing activities, including the establishment of an integrated national tourist information service and statistics system online.
+- (v) To support the sustainable development and promotion of tourism through measures aimed at turning to good account those elements of the cultural heritage and natural resources that have a potential for tourism, and improving the quality of accommodation and leisure infrastructure in order to increase the attractiveness of the regions, to develop local economy (trade, construction, transport, catering, small industries and crafts) and to create new jobs: - Restoration and promotion of cultural heritage and development or upgrading of related infrastructure. - Development and upgrading of tourism infrastructure in order to capitalize on natural resources and to improve the quality of tourism services by opening access to natural sites that have a tourism potential (canyons, gorges, caves, glacial lakes, the Danube Delta and other wetlands, etc.), while constantly monitoring the pressures on the environment in compliance with the management plans for natural protected areas, including Natura 2000 sites; enhancing the commercial value of mountain tourism by improving access ways, camping sites and alpine shelters, signposting hiking paths, setting up mountain rescue posts (Salvamont); development of spa tourism; establishment, upgrading and expansion of accommodation and leisure facilities, as well as of the related utilities. - Promotion of tourist potential and development of the necessary infrastructure in order to increase Romania's attractiveness as a tourist destination by projecting a positive image of Romania, shaping and promoting the national tourism brand, developing domestic tourism through a more diversified offer of services and specific marketing activities, including the establishment of an integrated national tourist information service and statistics system online.